trending_up Reporting

 For examples of the reports available, view the screenshots below:

-Budget Type Description lists the system used for entry, either iBudgets for mid-year adjustments or the annual budget tool, currently Tidemark but for FY16 and earlier Hyperion Budget.
+The Budget Type Description lists the system used for entry, either iBudgets for mid-year adjustments or the annual budget tool.
+Cardinal Planning & Budgeting (CPB) is the current annual budget system.
+Previous systems include Tidemark (FY27-FY24) and Hyperion (FY16 and earlier)

 For additional information about iBudgets, refer to System: iBudgets.